KieRigby/Form.js/README.md

 # Form.js
-A javascript file which will give your forms the power of AJAX if the user allows it!
+A javascript file which will give your forms the power of AJAX if the user allows it!<br>
 NOTE - JQUERY IS REQUIRED TOO!!!

 ##What you need to know...